Skip to main content

 Screenshot showing admin access being required to create the integration in Torq.

-1. Go to Build > Integrations > Steps > Microsoft 365 Delegated Access, and click Add.
+• Occasionally, your token may go out of sync.
+If you notice step failures, go to Build > Integrations > Steps > Microsoft 365 Delegated Access, click on your integration, and click Reauthorize.

 Did this answer your question?